 Chris Taylor, a practising litigation and dispute resolution solicitor since 1999, is our Head of Litigation Training.
-He has taught the Basic Litigation Skills Course to many leading patent firms including Marks & Clerk, Carpmaels & Ransford, Mathys & Squire, AA Thornton, Boult Wade Tennant and Kilburn & Strode.
+He has taught and assessed litigation skills in-house for many leading patent firms including Marks & Clerk, Carpmaels & Ransford, Mathys & Squire, AA Thornton, Boult Wade Tennant and Kilburn & Strode.
 He receives high praise for the clarity of his teaching and the depth of his knowledge.

 He teaches CPD Training’s structured litigation training courses and has been retained by City and national firms to design and deliver bespoke courses on technical litigation subjects such as warranty claims, shareholder disputes, cross border litigation and interim injunctions.
 He has taught litigation drafting skills to a number of firms including Mayer Brown and Freshfields Bruckhaus Deringer.

 Chris Taylor has also worked as a consultant to Practical Law Company, providing training to commercial and corporate lawyers on contract law, terms and conditions of sale and remedies, and has taught on the College of Law’s trainee litigation programme.